Vincent Amanor-Boadu, Kansas State, discusses how China's increasing population is affecting farmers in Nebraska.

 Eric Trachtenberg, Director, Food and Agriculture Sector, McLarty Associates, says China needs imports to meet its food demands.
 Eric talks about areas for growth in the Chinese market and relationships between the U.S. and China in certain commodities.

-Market Journal accompanied the Nebraska Department of Ag and the vice chancellor of UNL's Institute of Agriculture and Natural Resources as they prepared to open a joint exchange office in Beijing, China.
+Market Journal accompanied the Nebraska Department of Ag and the vice chancellor of Nebraska's Institute of Agriculture and Natural Resources as they prepared to open a joint exchange office in Beijing, China.

 Brazil, Russia, India and China accounted for over a quarter of the world's growth in gross domestic product from 2000 to 2010, according to Goldman Sachs.
 Jason Henderson, Federal Reserve Bank of Kansas City, explains the trade stages in those countries and how the U.S. is affected.